jinhuayan/rustline/README.md

 In conclusion, Rustline demonstrates that Rust is a good choice for building local-first LLM agents.
 The project fills a gap in the current Rust ecosystem and provides educational value for developers interested in systems-level AI tooling.
 Future work includes expanding the tool ecosystem, improving configuration flexibility, and supporting additional local inference backends.

+### Limitations and Future Improvements

+One important challenge encountered during this project is **hallucination**, a well-known limitation of Large Language Models.
+Despite operating entirely locally, the LLM may still generate incorrect assumptions, fabricate tool usage plans, or produce reasoning steps that are logically inconsistent.
+This behavior is inherent to probabilistic language models and is not specific to Rustline.

+In the current implementation, Rustline mitigates hallucination risks by restricting the agent to a predefined and explicitly registered set of tools.
+Tool execution is fully controlled by the host application, ensuring that the model cannot perform arbitrary or unsafe actions.
+However, the agent still relies on the model’s internal reasoning to decide *when* and *how* to invoke these tools, which may lead to suboptimal or unnecessary actions.

+Another challenge lies in the **agent control strategy**.
+The ReAct-style loop used in this project demonstrates how reasoning and acting can be interleaved, but it does not guarantee optimal decision-making.
+The agent currently lacks explicit verification mechanisms, confidence estimation, or rollback strategies when reasoning errors occur.

+Future improvements may include:
+- Adding structured output validation to detect invalid or inconsistent reasoning steps
+- Introducing confidence scoring or self-reflection prompts to reduce hallucination
+- Implementing guardrails such as tool invocation limits or verification passes
+- Exploring alternative agent control strategies beyond basic ReAct loops

+These limitations highlight that building reliable AI agents is not solely a modeling problem, but also a **systems and control problem**.
+Addressing these challenges represents an important direction for future work and further experimentation.

 ---

 ## 10. Video Slide Presentation